There is a lot that goes into the formation of a Settlement Trust!

-Because the CIRI Elders’ Settlement Trust is only funded through year-end 2019, the CIRI Board of Directors is proposing to provide Elders’ benefits after 2019 through the Settlement Trust.
-The proposed Elders’ benefits from the Settlement Trust would maintain the current level of payments and the current eligibility requirements of the CIRI Elders’ Settlement Trust; original shareholders who are 65 years of age or older, own at least one share of CIRI stock and are alive on the distribution date of record would be eligible to receive $450 quarterly Elders’ payments in the same manner as they have been, assuming adequate Settlement Trust funding.
+The CIRI Settlement Trust is making the Elders’ payments that were previously paid out of the CIRI Elders’ Settlement Trust and have maintained the previous level of payments and the eligibility requirements of the CIRI Elders’ Settlement Trust; original shareholders who are 65 years of age or older, own at least one share of CIRI stock and are alive on the distribution date of record are eligible to receive $450 quarterly Elders’ payments, assuming adequate Settlement Trust funding.

-No, a settlement trust would not have to distribute any of its annual income unless required by the trust agreement.
+No, a settlement trust does not have to distribute any of its annual income unless required by the trust agreement.

 No. All distributions are at the discretion of the Trustees of the Settlement Trust.

 Does the CIRI Settlement Trust disqualify a beneficiary from federal needs-based eligibility programs such as food stamps?